 The University of Michigan Women’s Studies Department has three joint interdisciplinary PhD options.
-The joint degree is unique in that it combines grounding in one of four disciplines, training in feminist theories and methodologies, and interdisciplinary coursework in Women’s Studies.
+The joint degree is unique in that it combines grounding in one of three disciplines, training in feminist theories and methodologies, and interdisciplinary coursework in Women’s Studies.
 We do not offer a freestanding Women’s Studies PhD program.
 The joint PhD programs are:

 By choosing one of our joint PhD degrees, students benefit from:

 - Opportunities for interdisciplinary research and mentoring with a diverse faculty community dedicated to excellence

 - An active cohort of students involved in both Women’s Studies and another discipline

 - The intellectual and financial resources of a top-tier research university

 - A stellar placement record for graduates of our joint PhD programs

 For more information on applying and admissions to the joint PhD programs, please visit our prospective student page for more information.

 Core Courses in Women's Studies